-Jeanne Costello, a veteran buyer from Maria’s Bookshop in Durango, CO created the following “Comparable Titles Priority List” for her sales reps, and has kindly offered to allow us to post it here:
+Jeanne Costello, a veteran buyer from Maria’s Bookshop in Durango, CO, created the following “Comparable Titles Priority List” for her sales reps, and has kindly offered to allow us to share it with you here:

 FRONTLIST COMPS PRIORITY LIST – FROM A BOOK BUYER’S PERSPECTIVE

 I know publishers expend tremendous resources to add comp titles to their Edelweiss lists.
 Sometimes, that effort is wasted by bringing in irrelevant comps, a disservice to the authors, publishing companies and buyers.
 Here is feedback from a buyer on how to get those pesky comps right.

 Let me sum it up first – the most important comps in direct order of priority: